kdeldycke/click-extra/docs/sphinx.md

 `````
 ``````

-In Sphinx, the snippet above will be rendered into:
+In Sphinx, the snippet above renders to:

 ```ansi-shell-session
 $ # Print ANSI foreground colors.